Quick Stats

 Roger Doughty, President/Executive Director (Since 2002)

 Native of Chicago, attended Williams College, earned JD and MPP from UC Berkeley.
 Previously executive director of Chicago-based Horizons Community Services.
-Helped found The (LGBT) Center on Halstead in Chicago and served as president of the Gay and Lesbian Activists Alliance in Washington, D.C.
-Recently celebrated his 20th anniversary with the foundation.
+Served as president of the Gay and Lesbian Activists Alliance in Washington, D.C.
+Doughty announced his planned retirement from the role, effective November 2026.

 Key Quote from Doughty: "A moral vision is essential, but it only takes Horizons and our community so far.
 Our movement, our community, needs a strategy that answers this chronic funding shortage for the whole community for the long term."

-On Trans POC Initiative: "Trans-led organizations are a vital part of the vibrant and diverse LGBTQ community, and this initiative reflects our deep commitment to ensuring not just the survival, but the strength of these organizations."
+On Trans POC Initiative: "Trans-led organisations are a vital part of the vibrant and diverse LGBTQ community, and this initiative reflects our deep commitment to ensuring not just the survival, but the strength of these organisations."

 On legacy giving opportunity: "Today's LGBTQ community, especially right here in the Bay Area, is the single-best legacy giving demographic in human history."